Prepping, Survival and Common Sense

 Who is “in charge” of the Prepper Journal?

 At that time he sold TPJ to us knowing we would keep it going and growing and relevant.
-The new moderator, Wild Bill, is still wild but not as lean and as mean as in the picture below, and just as dedicated to being ready to face whatever life throws our way.
+The new moderator, Wild Bill, is still wild but not as lean and as mean as in the picture below, but just as dedicated to being ready to face whatever life throws our way.

 Back when the site was started the going phrase for people learning the topics we were interested in was survivalist and most of the information at the time was for living in the woods if you were stranded on some vacation from hell.
 There was a healthy dose of content geared toward more of a Militia audience as well and we think these two mindsets merged with practicality and formed what is now referred to as Prepping.
 Nat Geo probably helped push that term into the spotlight a little too…but then decided ratings were more important than content and leaned heavily towards the radical fringe of “Doomsday Preppers”…doing as much harm to the image as good.